hasan-hasanov/ScoopBox/README.md

 ## Did you fix whitespace, format code, or make a purely cosmetic patch?
 Open a new GitHub pull request with the patch.

-## If you are using ScoopBox and want you name to appear in the above section open an issue or PM me directly.